 4. Drink more water with your medication

 When having your daily supplements or medications, instead of taking a sip of water to swallow them down, drink a full glass of water.
 Taking your meds will be a part of your routine already so drinking a little bit more water each time can really help improve your daily water intake.
+This simple habit can make a significant difference in your hydration levels and overall well-being, preventing the need for more invasive hydration solutions, for example, IV hydration Nashville, which may be required when you’re consistently dehydrated.

 5. Get yourself a smart water bottle